flaviusb/flaviusb.net/unpublished/political-position-considerations.md

 This post was prompted by trying to untangle my beliefs over property, hierarchy, legitimacy of governance, capital and rent, and function of the state.

+First, an aside about verbal violence.
+'Hierarchy' - lit.
+'Sacred Order'.
+Hmm.
+To continue with this, consider the use to which the word 'violence' is being put.

 Money as sensor
 ---------------

-- Provides a way for people to non-hierarchically work together
+- Provides a way for people to non-hierarchically work together - that is, the magic happens when we have independant agents
-- Independant agents...
 - Forces information about true preferences in a way that discussion and voting do not necessarily
 - Stored work
 - Breaking work into bits ie fungibility, liquidity, unit of account, etc